sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-6.md

       (sqrt-iter (improve guess x) x))
 ```

 the predicate and the two alternatives will always be evaluated, whatever if `(good-enough? guess x)` is evaluated to.
-Since the second alternative is calling the function itself recursively, the function will stuck in an infinite loop.
+Since the second alternative is calling the function itself recursively, the function will be stuck in an infinite loop.